 |Maryland – MD||$80-$90|

 |Pennsylvania – PA||$90-$110|

 Again, these are estimated rates for a typical 60 minute session for an entry-level mental health license.
 The city you practice in will have a larger impact on your insurance reimbursement rates for psychotherapy than the state you pick.

 This is not a representation of what rates will be today or in the future but a general range to expect, rather we are illustrating that each state varies.

 It cannot be stated enough: the following information is not direct information from each of these insurance companies but rather is an average of fee schedules based exclusively on contracts with these companies.
 These insurance reimbursement rates for psychotherapy vary by state, by license, taxonomy, and other factors.

 No one ever has access to contracted rate information until an EOB is issued for out of network providers OR you’ve been accepted as in-network and they’ve given you your fee schedule.

-Here is a sample of commercial insurance reimbursement rates for mental health providers by major insurance brand:
+Here is a sample of psychotherapy reimbursement rates for private insurance by major mental health insurance brand: